By Will Tober

 Now let’s get back to work.

-Will Tober is an associate vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact Will at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Will Tober is an associate vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Will at 1-844-662-6635 or firstname.lastname@example.org to learn more.